Donald Burgy: Background

-Donald Burgy has received grants from the Ford Foundation, Rockefeller National Endowment, National Endowment for the Arts, and Massachusetts Council on the Arts.
-His work has been exhibited in the Museum of Modern Art, New York, at the Stadtiches Museum, Leverkusen, Germany, the Third Conference on Planetology and Space Mission Planning, New York Academy of Sciences, New York.
-His work includes a book entitled, Art Ideas for the Year 4000, published by the Addison Gallery of American Art, Andover, MA.
-Donald Burgy is one of the founders of the Conceptual Art Movement.
+Burgy has received grants from the Ford Foundation, Rockefeller National Endowment, National Endowment for the Arts, and Massachusetts Council on the Arts.
+His work has been exhibited in the Museum of Modern Art, New York; at the Städtisches Museum, Leverkusen, Germany; and at the Third Conference on Planetology and Space Mission Planning, New York Academy of Sciences, New York.
+His work includes a book entitled Art Ideas for the Year 4000, published by the Addison Gallery of American Art.
+Burgy is one of the founders of the conceptual art movement.